mnmason86/can-of-books-backend/README.md

 ## Change Log

 07-26-2022 4:00pm - Application now has a fully-functional express server, with a GET route for the books resource.
-07-26-2022 11:00pm - Application now gives user the ability to add and delete books from the database.
+07-26-2022 11:00pm - Application now gives user the ability to add and delete books from state.

 ## Credit and Collaborations
 Jacob Knaack - Demo code and revision